 Nate’s Grade: B

-Posted on August 1, 2011, in 2011 Movies and tagged action, chris evans, comic book, hayley atwell, hugo weaving, nazi, period film, sci-fi, super hero, toby jones, tommy lee jones, war.
+Posted on August 1, 2011, in 2011 Movies and tagged action, chris evans, comic book, hayley atwell, hugo weaving, marvel, nazi, period film, sci-fi, sebastian stan, super hero, toby jones, tommy lee jones, war.
 Bookmark the permalink.
 Leave a comment.